willieloea/cilpy/README.md

     objective functions, dynamically changing search landscapes
     * Constraints: boundary constrained and constrained problems,
     * Population: single population and multi-population algorithms, and
-    * hyper-heuristic algorithms
+    * hyper-heuristic algorithms.
- * **Extendability** - the library should allow for users to easily extend the library to suit the needs of their experiments
+ * **Extendability** - the library should allow for users to easily extend the library to suit the needs of their experiments.
- * **Maintainability** - the library (good software engineering practices)
+ * **Maintainability** - the library be easy to maintain and contribute to, i.e. follow good software engineering practices.